The Equality Act

 Additionally, the Equality Act would update the public spaces and services covered in current law to include retail stores, services such as banks and legal services, and transportation services.
 These important updates would strengthen existing protections for everyone.

 Decades of civil rights history show that civil rights laws are effective in decreasing discrimination because they provide strong federal remedies targeted to specific vulnerable groups.
 By explicitly including sexual orientation and gender identity in these fundamental laws, LGBTQ people will finally be afforded the exact same protections as other covered characteristics under federal law.

 The nonpartisan Public Religion Research Institute (PRRI) found that nationally, support for a bill like the Equality Act topped 70 percent, which includes a majority of Democrats, Republicans, and Independents.
 In addition, there is strong business support for non-discrimination protections for LGBTQ people.
-The legislation has been endorsed by the Business Coalition for the Equality Act, a group of more than 90 major companies with operations in all 50 states, employing more than 5.8 million people in the United States, and a combined revenue of more than $2.6 trillion.
+The legislation has been endorsed by the Business Coalition for the Equality Act, a group of more than 105 major companies with operations in all 50 states, headquarters spanning 24 states, and a collective revenue of $2.8 trillion.
+In total, these companies employ more than 6.8 million people across the United States.

 What is the Current Status of the Bill?

 The bipartisan Equality Act was introduced in the House of Representatives by Rep. David Cicilline (D-RI) and in the Senate by Sens.
 Jeff Merkley (D-OR), Tammy Baldwin (D-WI), and Cory Booker (D-NJ) on May 2, 2017.
 The bill was introduced with 241 original cosponsors—the most congressional support that any piece of pro-LGBTQ legislation has received upon introduction.